fazpass/seamless-documentation/README.iOS.md

 1. Open terminal in your project directory
 2. Run `pod repo add ios-trusted-device-v2 https://github.com/fazpass-sdk/ios-trusted-device-v2`
 3. If asked for credentials, use 'fazpass-sdk' as username, then use the access token as password
-4. Then in your Podfile, add 'ios-trusted-device-v2' as a dependency pod:
+4. Then in your Podfile, add 'ios-trusted-device-v2' as a dependency pod in your target:

 ```Podfile
 pod 'ios-trusted-device-v2'